 With all of this in mind, you’re all set to select both the best process management tool for your marketing processes and even satellites processes (like your Human Resources team and the Financial one) and to get your agency up and running, ready to choose the right project management tool.
 No longer fall subject to word of mouth, but rather, adopt tools that make sense for your team.

 Pipefy is here to help you through this journey!
 As the Lean Management Platform for Marketing and Creative Teams, all of those pains previously described are our enemies.
-From process standardization to process automation, we firmly believe that when do-ers have all they need to promote change, there’s no limit to what they can accomplish.
+From process standardization to process automation, we firmly believe that when do-ers have all the resources they need to promote change, there’s no limit to what they can accomplish.